krakenjriot/get_data_cloud/README.md

 <img src="https://github.com/krakenjriot/images/blob/master/getdata/15.jpg" width=800 />

 if you don't have the application yet in your mobile, please download it from *Google App Store* at
-<a href="https://play.google.com/store/apps/details?id=com.internetofthingsbuilder.switchmaster.boaz">KJR IoT App</a> and register and register your new arduino board.
+<a href="https://play.google.com/store/apps/details?id=com.internetofthingsbuilder.switchmaster.boaz">KJR IoT App</a>
+and register and register your new arduino board and go back <a href="https://github.com/krakenjriot/getdata">here</a>